manishh-sharma/manish_taskharbor/README.md

 **TaskHarbor** is a robust task management application meticulously designed to cater to your organizational needs.
 This project offers a comprehensive set of features to enhance task management and streamline your workflow:

-### Key Features

-1. **Update a Task**: Easily modify task details, including descriptions, due dates, and priority levels.
-Adapt to changing circumstances with flexibility and precision.

-2. **Create a Task**: The core functionality of TaskHarbor revolves around task creation.
-Quickly add new tasks, assign names, set deadlines, and include relevant notes to maintain meticulous organization.

-3. **View the Task**: Access a clear and concise overview of all your tasks, including task names, due dates, and completion status.
-Stay informed and make informed decisions about your priorities.

-4. **Get Status of the Task**: The "Task Status" feature provides real-time insights into task progress, helping you identify pending, in-progress, and completed tasks.
-Maintain a clear understanding of your project's status.

-5. **Delete a Task**: Streamline your task list by effortlessly removing tasks that are no longer relevant.
-Keep your workspace organized and clutter-free by eliminating completed tasks.

-6. **Wallet Integration**: TaskHarbor offers seamless integration with MetaMask, allowing you to monitor recent Ethereum transactions and check your Ethereum balance without leaving the application.

 ### Blockchain Integration

 TaskHarbor is developed within the scope of blockchain technology, leveraging its unique features to enhance security, transparency, and user trust: